Apollon77/meross-cloud/README.md

 The library is partially based on the Python project https://github.com/albertogeniola/MerossIot, Thank you for this great basic work on how to connect to the Meross Cloud Servers

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Add timeout parameter to options to use as request timeout.
+For MQTT data requests the timeout is doubled
+* (Apollon77) Lower the MQTT timeout from 20s to 6s.
+Can be increased using timeout parameter again if needed

 ### 1.7.4 (2022-04-14)
 * (Apollon77) Adjust to recent API changes from Meross services